-The first question often asked is if an inexpensive, relatively low capacity air compressor purchased at your local tire store, or big box store, or even work properly for air brush painting?
-If so, what are the issues with them?
+The first question often asked is if an inexpensive, relatively low capacity air compressor purchased at your local tire store, or big box store, will even work properly for air brush painting and if so, what are the issues with them?

 Regardless of what compressor you use, as long as it’s got the air flow your paint apparatus / gun requires (CFM) at the air pressure you need (PSI), and the air is of sufficient quality, then that unit will work for you.

 In my opinion it is always good to “oversize” your air brush compressors a little, as you’ll see below.
 Even if the air-brush-compressor flows 10 CFM @ 80 PSI, and you only need 2-3 CFM @ 20 PSI, with the appropriate air pressure regulator, you can adjust the air flow from higher flow, higher PSI capacity compressor to the level needed for the air brush.

 Having excess capacity means that you can handle the more viscous paints, as you’ll have lots of air in reserve!